Explore our Exhibits!

 For moms who need a quiet place to feed their infants, or calm an upset child, the Quiet Room provides privacy and security.
 Small manipulatives, like blocks and puzzles, as well as books for early readers, will keep young siblings entertained while little ones are cared for.

 A room designed for our smallest visitors.
-There will be developmentally appropriate toys and activities just for infants and toddlers in this space.
+There will be developmentally appropriate toys and activities just for infants and toddlers in this space, including large soft climbing structures and interactive floor mats.